A quick links page is a handy workaround to get your audience to a specific page on your website from your Instagram bio.

 There are two bits you'll need - the HTML and the CSS.
 Paste these into your code block, or use the CSS in your custom CSS editor, and the HTML in the code block by itself.
 These are the structure and the styling for your quick links blocks.

 Change the styles, colours and formatting to fit your brand.
 This does take a bit of HTML and CSS knowledge, but nothing so crazy that a bit of Googling (it's totally a verb now) can't help.
 Add in your links and away you go.
 Hint: add tracking URLS here if you’re wanting to use them.
-That way you can see what traffic is coming from Instagram, and what links are bringing you conversions in Google Analytics).
+That way you can see what traffic is coming from Instagram, and what links are bringing you conversions in Google Analytics.
+The Campaign URL Builder supplied by Google is great but make sure to keep consistent naming conventions so that things don't go haywire in Analytics.

 - Add the new page URL to your Instagram bio